didillysquat/reefMapMaker/README.md

 `conda create --name reefMapMaker_env -c didillysquat -c coda-forge reefMapMaker`

+You will then need to activate the environment

+`conda activate reefMapMaker_env`

 ### 2. Installation of the reference reef shapefile and meta information
 Due to [license/use restrictions](https://www.unep-wcmc.org/policies/general-data-license-excluding-wdpa#data_policy),
 the shapefile that contains the data for the reference